realalienzjc/Getting.and.cleaning.data_course.project.2/Codebook.md

 * Some of the content is copied from the codebook of the raw data sets in order to demonstrate proper content for a codebook of data procesing flow without referring too much information to other texts or links.

 * Nouns like 'variables', 'measurements',et al. should be interpreterred as common name about the data or the statistics, not as computer science jargon.
-Without explicit explanations, 'variables' and 'measurement' are interchangeable when referring to the data.

 * The author can be reached via email neilalaer@gmail.com.
 Any suggestion or advice is welcome.